inquerex/inquerex.github.io/texts/userguide_v.Prototype_1.0.md

 A few tips and tricks for writing program files:

-1. You can leave the query name and pdf set name variables blank if you want (i.e., "").
+1. You can **leave the query name and pdf set name variables blank** if you want.
-2. Don't worry too much about making your input variables consistent with one another.
+2. **Don't worry too much about making your input variables consistent** with one another.
 Inquerex will reconcile inconsistent variable values automatically.
 Check the "input" log to see which variables (if any) Inquerex changed.
-3. You can drag and drop PDF files from a Finder window onto the Text Editor window, under "program_pdf_paths" and Text Edit will generate the file paths to those files for you, automatically.
+3. You can **drag and drop PDF files from a Finder window** onto the Text Editor window, under "program_pdf_paths" and Text Edit will generate the file paths to those files for you, automatically.
 With a little practice, this is one of the easiest ways to select PDFs to search.
 Note that there's no need to enclose the file paths within quotation marks.
 4. If you have a program file open in Text Editor, and you run it, and then you edit it, your computer will issue an alert: "The document could not be saved.
-The file has been changed by another application."
-Click "Save Anyway" and proceed.
-Your computer is just letting you know that Inquerex modified your program file a little bit.
+The file has been changed by another application." **Click "Save Anyway" and proceed.** Your computer is just letting you know that Inquerex modified your program file a little bit.
 So it's letting you know that you're looking at an earlier version of the file.
 That's ok.
 Just click "Save Anyway."
 The only thing Inquerex did was to enclose some/all of the file paths to your PDFs inside double quotes.
 And Inquerex will do that for you, again, without skipping a beat.
 So discard Inquerex's modifications to the file by clicking "Save Anyway."

 ## Making Your Own Links